KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 Based on these three examples, actions that are _absolute_ do not require transformations while actions that are _relative_ do require transformations.
 Furthermore, only non-desetricture _relative_ actions require transformations.
 Relative actions are:
 1. SplitWireAction: The user clicks on a wire and drags, which splits the wire into two and inserts a port in the middle.
-	- Solution?: Adjust the action so it includes a position, so it can find the wire closest to the chosen point, connected to the signal.
-The provided wire GUID is just a hint providing the attached signal.
-This helps preserve intent.
+	- Transformation: If the parameter on the wire curve for the second event is after that of the first event, then change the second event to use the newly created wire from the first event.
 2. SnipAction: The user deletes a port and merges the two wires together.
-	- Solution?: See above

-If no transformations are required, the server-side logic becomes very simple, and orthagonal to the client-side logic and the model logic.
+	- Transformation: If the event is on the deleted wire, move it onto the other wire, adjusting parameter as requird.

 ## Conflicting State?
 The model for digital circuits prohibits multiple inputs on a single port.
 If two users connect an input to the same port, which one should win?
 I propose a relaxation of the model to _allow_ these kinds of conflicting state, but perhaps prevent simulation using it.
 The problematic state could be highlighted in red or something to indicate a problem until one user fixes it.
 Initially, the slowest client can win, as described above, and this can be added later